Deep Rising: Plot

 Captain John Finnegan and his crew, Joey and Leila, are hired by mercenaries Hanover, Mulligan, Mason, Billy, T-Ray, Mamooli, and Vivo to pilot their boat across the South China Sea to an undisclosed rendezvous point.
 Meanwhile, the Argonautica, (Note: Named after the Greek epic poem of the same name.) a luxury cruise ship built and owned by Simon Canton, is undertaking its maiden voyage.
-Thief Trillian is discovered and taken to the brig.
-An unidentified saboteur disables the ship’s navigation and communication systems.
-Something rises from beneath and rams the vessel, leaving it dead in the water, and the passengers are slaughtered by unseen creatures.
+A thief, Trillian, is discovered and taken to the brig.
+An unidentified saboteur disables the ship's navigation and communication systems.
+Something rises from beneath and seizes the vessel, leaving it dead in the water.
+The crew and passengers are slaughtered by unseen creatures.

-A speedboat that the “Argonautica” has shaken loose collides with Finnegan's boat.
+A speedboat that the Argonautica has shaken loose collides with Finnegan's boat.
 The mercenaries seize control with the intention of looting the passengers and vault of the Argonautica and then using the torpedoes stored on board to sink the ship.
-Leaving Leila and Billy behind to repair the boat, the group boards the ship.
-The group reaches the ballroom only to find blood and no sign of the passengers.
-Finnegan and Joey go to the ship's workshop to scavenge parts to repair the boat under Mamooli and T-Ray’s guard.
+Leaving Leila and Billy behind to repair the boat, the mercenaries board and reach the grand atrium only to find blood and no sign of the passengers.
+Finnegan and Joey go to the ship's workshop to scavenge parts to repair the boat under Mamooli and T-Ray's guard.
 While repairing their boat, Leila is dragged away by the creatures.
-The creatures kill T-Ray as he investigates the unusual noises.
-Before dragging Mamooli away as well.
+The creatures kill T-Ray as he investigates the unusual noises, before dragging Mamooli away as well.
 Finnegan and Joey flee and encounter an escaped Trillian.

 The mercenaries reach the vault, and Vivo opens it.
 However, Canton, who was hiding inside with Captain Atherton and three other passengers, mistakenly kills Vivo.
 Mason and Mulligan panic and accidentally kill the passengers.
-The mercenaries, Canton, & the Captain flee the creatures and subsequently encounter Finnegan, Joey, and Trillian.
+The mercenaries, Canton, & the captain flee the creatures and subsequently encounter Finnegan, Joey, and Trillian.

-Canton is revealed as the saboteur, having hired the mercenaries to sink the unprofitable ship so that he could collect on the insurance.
+Canton is revealed as the saboteur, having hired Hanover's mercenaries as pirates to loot and sink the unprofitable ship so that he could collect on the insurance, although Canton's original plan was to have the passengers escape in lifeboats but that was foiled by the appearance of the creatures.
 The creatures appear as Canton and Captain Atherton fight, releasing a partially digested Billy after Finnegan shoots it.
 After the creatures attack and eat Captain Atherton, Canton theorizes the creatures are an evolution of Ottoia, which drain their victims of their bodily fluids and then eject the bloody carcasses.